her/central.vim/README.md

 # Central.vim 🌷

+**Centralize Backup, Swap, Undo

-Create directories to store unique swap, backup, and undo files in a centralized place.
+Create directories to store unique backup, swap, and undo files in a centralized place.

-Swap, backup, and undo are created in `~/.vim`
+Backup, swap, and undo are created in `~/.vim`

 ```sh
 .vim